Equivalence principle and HBAR entropy of an atom falling into a quantum corrected black hole: Abstract

 \section{Abstract}

 In this work we have investigated the phenomenon of acceleration radiation exhibited by an atom falling into a quantum corrected Schwarzschild black hole.
-We observe that the excitation-probability of the atom with simultaneous emission of a photon violates the equivalence principle when we compare it to the excitation probability of a mirror accelerating with respect to an atom.
+We observe that the excitation-probability of the atom with simultaneous emission of a photon satisfies the equivalence principle when we compare it to the excitation probability of a mirror accelerating with respect to an atom.
+We also demonstrate the validity of the equivalence principle for a generic black hole geometry.
 Then we calculate the horizon brightened acceleration radiation (HBAR) entropy for this quantum corrected black hole geometry.
 We observed that the HBAR entropy has the form identical to that of Bekenstein-Hawking black hole entropy along with universal quantum gravity corrections.

 \end{@twocolumnfalse}]